Skip to content

 Video generation is asynchronous.
 When the agent calls video_generate in a session:

-2. The provider processes the job in the background (typically 30 seconds to 5 minutes depending on the provider and resolution).
+2. The provider processes the job in the background (typically 30 seconds to several minutes depending on the provider and resolution; slow queue-backed providers can run up to the configured timeout).

 3. When the video is ready, OpenClaw wakes the same session with an internal completion event.